Wavefront supports monitoring time series, histograms, and traces.

 Many metrics that come into Wavefront are gauges.
 For example, Wavefront internal metrics include

-Counters show information over time.
+Cumulative counters (counters) show information over time.
 Think of a person with a counter at the entrance to a concert.
 The counter shows the total number of people that have entered so far.

 Counter metrics usually increase over time but might reset back to zero, for example, when a service or system restarts.
 Users can wrap rate() around a counter if they want to ignore temporary 0 values and see only the positive rate of change.
 Using Cumulative Counters gives several examples.

 Wavefront internal metrics that are counters include